landlab/landlab/docs/source/development/practices/develop_with_git.rst

 Pulling changes from your fork to the Landlab master fork
 ---------------------------------------------------------

-Once you’ve completed whatever modifications you were working on with Landlab, we’d like to incorporate your changes back into the main code of Landlab so everyone can benefit from your enhancements.
+Once you've completed whatever modifications you were working on with Landlab, we'd like to incorporate your changes back into the main code of Landlab so everyone can benefit from your enhancements.
 This is done by creating a \**pull request\* from your fork into the Landlab master fork.
 This is basically the inverse process you use to update your fork